Montana Guided Fly Fishing Trips

 Fly Fishing the Missouri

-Land of Giants: If you’re interested in catching Alaska-size rainbows, add the Gates of the Missouri, a reservoir above Holter Dam (also known as the Land of Giants), to your Missouri River fly fishing adventure.
-The average fish netted is 20-22 inches and may weigh more than five pounds.
+Land of Giants: If you’re interested in catching Alaska-size rainbow trout, add the Gates of the Missouri—a reservoir above Holter Dam, also known as the Land of Giants—to your Missouri River fly-fishing adventure.

-For 2026, add $60 per person for a day trip to the Land of the Giants.
-Coast Guard licensed guides transport anglers upstream in a flats boat equipped for two fly casters.
+For 2026, add $60 per person for a full-day trip to the Land of the Giants.
+U.S. Coast Guard-licensed guides transport you upstream in a flats boat equipped for two fly casters, a comfortable platform for targeting these oversized rainbows.

 Fly Fishing Montana